rackerlabs/support-how-to/content/cloud-sites/install-and-use-drupal-on-cloud-sites.md

 -   Navigate the Hosting -&gt;Cloud Sites menu to the website hyperlink on which Drupal is to be installed.

-NOTE: The domain must have php enabled, and database feature selected.
+**Note:** The domain must have php enabled, and database feature selected.
 The database feature can be added by using the CHANGE PLAN hyperlink on the domain **General Settings** tab.